leeberg/ActivitySimulator/README.md

 Activity Simulator
 ==================
-A Simple Utility to Generate real file and Active Directory activity in lab environments for the purposes of monitoring changes.
+A simple utility to generate real File and Active Directory activity in lab environments for the purposes of monitoring changes and detecting "threats".

 ![](./img/intro.png)